-Salkantay Inca Trail Trek involves a 5 day hike on the famous Salkantay route and 2 days along the original Inca Trail.
+Salkantay Inca Trail Trek involves 5 day hike on the famous Salkantay trek and 2 day along the short Inca Trail.
 This hike is the best alternative hikes to the 7 day Salkantay to Inca Trail trek.
 Not along the typical tourist trail path, this is an innovating adventure for travelers who want a little more solitude and individuality on their journey.
-With impressive views, the Salkantay to Machu Picchu Trek gives you the privacy for peaceful reflection that such a sacred path deserves.
+With impressive views, the Salkantay Mountain to Wiñaywayna, Llactapata, Machu Picchu gives you the privacy for peaceful reflection that such a sacred path deserves.

-This is one of the most interesting and enjoyable Inca Trail alternatives due to the wide range of plant diversity, various ecosystems, remote Andean villages, and views of the snow-capped Salkantay Mountain as well as of the Llactapata Incan site on the peak of a mountain, just behind the Machu Picchu Mountain.
+This is one of the most interesting and enjoyable Inca Trail alternatives due to the wide range of plant diversity, various ecosystems, remote Andean villages, and views of the snow-capped Salkantay Mountain as well as of the Llactapata Incan site on the peak of a mountain, just behind the Machu Picchu Mountain, Start the short Inca Trail and explore the Chachabamba, Wiñaywayna ruins and view the Machu Picchu by Intipunko (sun door).
 This trail finally reaches Aguas Calientes, located at the foothill of the historical and archaeological site of Machu Picchu, from where we hike in early morning up to lost city of the Incas to see the sunrise above it.
 Then our English speaking tour guide takes us around this incredible Incan citadel.

 Day 01: Cusco - Mollepata - Challacancha (head trail) - Soraypampa (camping)

 Day 02: Soraypampa - Salkantay Mountain - Colpapampa (camping)

 Day 03: Colcapampa - La Playa - Aobamba camping

 Day 04: La Playa - Llactapata, Inca Ruins - Hidrolectrica - Puente Ruinas (camping)